 Even though many film purists are mourning the loss of old-school photography, we’re actually living in a golden age for the casual photographer.
 After you’ve scanned and restored your old family pictures and photo slides, you can print them out with a portable phone photo printer or send them to be framed with an online photo framing service.
 First, you need to find the right photo scanner for your needs — and that’s definitely something we can help with.

-Don’t lose your favorite memories to father time!
+Don’t lose your favorite memories to wear and tear and time!
 Digitize those never-forgotten photos with one of our picks for the best photo scanners.

 1. Epson Fastfoto FF-680W

 Have you been ignoring that big stack of photos you’ve been meaning to digitize because you don’t want to painstakingly scan each photo one-by-one?
 The Epson Fastfoto FF-680W is your solution.
-This wireless photo scanner takes large stacks of photos and quickly digitizes them as quick as one print per second at 300dpi and one every three seconds at 600dpi.
+This wireless photo scanner takes large stacks of photos and quickly digitizes them at a rate of one print per second at 300dpi and one every three seconds at 600dpi.
 This small, printer-like scanner also comes with FastFoto, a program to save, edit and enhance your newly digitized photos.
-In a speed test conducted by PC Mag, the Epson was able to scan, digitize and save a stack of 36 photos in just under two minutes.
+In a speed test conducted by PCMag, the Epson was able to scan, digitize and save a stack of 36 photos in just under two minutes.
 That’s much faster than any other photo scanner in the group.
-And it’s not a one-trick pony — it scans documents, too.
+And that’s not all it can do — it scans documents, too.
 You can finally digitize that stack of photos you’ve been ignoring without it being an all-day project.

 2. Plustek Photo Scanner